banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 Cron is a service that automatically starts at each boot of the Raspberry Pi and allows the user to execute scheduled commands.

-Every minute, cron will watch if it has to do something and do it.
+Every minute, cron will watch if it’s tasked to run something, and if so, do it.

 Today, we’ll discuss how to tell cron to execute our commands or scripts when needed.